 18. What is one thing you wish you could let go of but haven’t yet?

 I’ve been eyeing my craft supplies dresser for a while now.
 I truly haven’t used most of my craft supplies in over a year, and I’m sure there’s plenty to get rid of.
 But I kind of like having them, just in case.
 That’s the next space on my list to go through.

 19. What is the number one benefit you have received due to becoming a minimalist?

 20. If you could give advice to someone who wants to start their minimalist journey, what would you say?

 Pretend to get rid of things and see how you feel.
 If I’m not sure if I’m ready to get rid of something, I put it in a box someplace out of the way for 6 months.

 If I really need or want that thing later on, I can go get it out of the box.
 In all of the times I’ve done this, I don’t remember ever missing what I put in the box and going back for it!
-After 6 months I get rid of the box for good.
+After 6 months, I got rid of the box for good.

 For more information about Christine, please visit her blog, The (Mostly) Simple Life.
-If you have any questions for her or myself, leave them below in the comments!
+If you have any questions for her or me, leave them below in the comments!